cloudify-cosmo/getcloudify.org/guide/3.1/ui-monitoring.md

 * Ctrl+S Saves the current dashboard
 * Ctrl+F Opens the dashboard finder / search
 * Ctrl+H Hides all controls (good for tv displays)
-* Hit Escape to exit graph when in fullscreen or edit mode
+* Hit Escape to exit the graph when in fullscreen or edit mode
-* Click the colored icon in the legend to select series color
+* Click the colored icon in the legend to select a series color
-* Click series name in the legend to hide series
+* Click the series name in the legend to hide the series
-* Ctrl/Shift/Meta + Click legend name to hide other series
+* Ctrl/Shift/Meta + Click the legend name to hide other series
 * Click the Save icon in the menu to save the dashboard with a new name
 * Click the Save icon in the menu and then advanced to export the dashboard to json file, or set it as your default dashboard.